Brokerages Set Yirendai Ltd – (NYSE:YRD) Target Price at $3.70

-Yirendai Ltd – (NYSE:YRD) has received an average rating of “Sell” from the six analysts that are currently covering the company, Marketbeat Ratings reports.
-Four research analysts have rated the stock with a sell recommendation and one has assigned a hold recommendation to the company.
-The average twelve-month price objective among brokerages that have issued a report on the stock in the last year is $3.70.
+Yirendai Ltd – (NYSE:YRD) has received an average recommendation of “Sell” from the six research firms that are covering the stock, MarketBeat Ratings reports.
+Four equities research analysts have rated the stock with a sell recommendation and one has issued a hold recommendation on the company.
+The average twelve-month target price among brokers that have covered the stock in the last year is $3.70.

-YRD has been the subject of a number of research analyst reports.
-TheStreet lowered shares of Yirendai from a “c-” rating to a “d+” rating in a research report on Thursday, September 17th.
-ValuEngine raised shares of Yirendai from a “strong sell” rating to a “sell” rating in a research report on Tuesday, September 1st.
+YRD has been the subject of a number of analyst reports.
+ValuEngine upgraded shares of Yirendai from a “strong sell” rating to a “sell” rating in a report on Tuesday, September 1st.
+TheStreet cut shares of Yirendai from a “c-” rating to a “d+” rating in a report on Thursday, September 17th.

+A number of institutional investors have recently added to or reduced their stakes in the stock.
+Envestnet Asset Management Inc. boosted its holdings in Yirendai by 7.5% during the second quarter.
+Envestnet Asset Management Inc. now owns 50,053 shares of the technology company’s stock worth $207,000 after purchasing an additional 3,488 shares during the last quarter.
+New York State Common Retirement Fund purchased a new position in Yirendai during the second quarter worth about $61,000.
+Mercer Global Advisors Inc. ADV purchased a new position in Yirendai during the first quarter worth about $61,000.
+Wellington Management Group LLP boosted its holdings in Yirendai by 80.7% during the first quarter.
+Wellington Management Group LLP now owns 42,279 shares of the technology company’s stock worth $170,000 after purchasing an additional 18,881 shares during the last quarter.
+Finally, Sei Investments Co. purchased a new position in Yirendai during the second quarter worth about $117,000.
+Institutional investors and hedge funds own 4.92% of the company’s stock.

+Yirendai (NYSE:YRD) last issued its quarterly earnings data on Thursday, August 27th.
+The technology company reported ($0.35) earnings per share (EPS) for the quarter.
+The business had revenue of $106.82 million for the quarter.
+Yirendai had a net margin of 6.80% and a return on equity of 10.44%.

 Yirendai Ltd. operates as an online consumer finance marketplace that connects borrowers and investors primarily in the People's Republic of China.
 It offers standard loan products; and fasttrack loan products through mobile applications.
 The company also provides investing tools.
 The company was founded in 2012 and is based in Beijing, the People's Republic of China.